jerehuy/ar-platform-forcse-cct/README.md

+# About the project
+This repository contains a content creation tool that allows new content to be created for the main application, which can be found in https://github.com/jerehuy/ar-platform-forcse

 # Installing and running (Windows)

 1. Make sure you have git and node.js installed by using ```git --version``` and ```node -v```